betheden/hebrew-grammar/content/conjunction.rst

 ~~~~~~~~~~

 The word כִּי can also express other conjunctive meanings, often as an
-adversative following a negated statement.
+contrastive following a negated statement.
 If in doubt, it is
 recommended to always consult a dictionary or lexicon for the exact
 meaning of the word in any specific instance.